 Day 5: The Golden Vale

 After breakfast, we’ll drive west to the area known as the Golden Vale of Tipperary, which is a tranquil rural area of Ireland known for its extensive dairy farming.
 Visit the Rock of Cashel, wander over to Lough Gur, and stop at the heritage center at Adare Village.
-This day includes evidence of structures dating back to Neolithic times.
-You’ll also visit Ireland’s largest stone circle.
+This day includes evidence of structures dating back to Neolithic times that includes Ireland’s largest stone circle.

 After breakfast, head to Quin Abbey, Craggaunowen, the famous Bunratty Castle, and Folk Park.
 Enjoy an evening dinner show at the Corn Barn with Irish music, song, and dance!
 Marvel at the karst topography at Burren.
 Begin at the Burren Perfumery, featuring scents from the local flora, then head off to visit the famous Ailwee Cave, the iconic Poulnabrone Dolmen, Caherconnel Ringford, and end up at the majestic Cliffs of Moher to stand 700 feet above the turbulent Atlantic Ocean!

 After breakfast, we will drive to Birr Castle and Gardens, which is home to the Great Telescope used to discover the planet Uranus.
 This is followed by the Clonmacnoise Monastery and St. Kieran’s monastic settlement on the banks of the Shannon River — renowned for its high crosses.

 Visit the GPO, site of the 1916 Easter rising, the National Archaeology Museum of Ireland (including bog bodies!), Dublin Castle, and the Chester Beatty Library.
 Alternatively, you can enjoy a free day in Dublin and stroll to O’Connell Street, Grafton Street, Trinity College, and enjoy the bustle of The Temple Bar.

 Day 8: Departure

 Today we prepare for the trip home.
 Your Trouvaille host will provide transportation to the airport and will be available to help with all travel arrangements and problems.